Irish Water Spaniel

-Coat - The Irish Water Spaniel has a dense, water-repellent coat of tight curls over most of his body, including down his legs and on his feet.
-The topknot of curls on their head is somewhat looser than over the rest of their body, giving him a rakish quality.
+Coat – The Irish Water Spaniel has a dense, water-repellent coat of tight curls covering most of his body, including down his legs and on his feet.
+The topknot of curls on his head is somewhat looser than the hair on the rest of his body, giving him a rakish quality.
 The fur is straight and short on his face, under his throat, and on his tail.
 The coat color is liver—from rich liver to very dark liver with a hint of purple (known as puce liver).

 Breed Standard and History

 Irish Water Spaniels are sturdy, strong-boned dogs with a rectangular profile.
-They are muscular from their arched neck to their powerful hindquarters.
+They are muscular from the arched neck to the powerful hindquarters.
 The breed has a proud, spirited stance, and a precise, slightly rolling stride.
-Their low set ears are long and covered in abundant loose curls, and their brown eyes have an always curious and alert expression.
-Their disposition mixes steadfastness with a fun-loving sense of humor.
+Their low-set ears are long and covered in abundant loose curls, and their brown eyes have an always curious and alert expression.
+The Irish Water Spaniel disposition mixes steadfastness with a fun-loving sense of humor.

 AKC Breed Category